janvda/node-red-docker-debian/docker-custom/issue 197 data volume.md

 ### Unexpected behaviour when used with `docker-compose`

-This section explains unexpected behaviour when using docker images containing also the flows based on old Node-RED docker images (v1.1.3 and earlier) in combination of docker-compose.
+This section explains unexpected behaviour when using docker images containing also the flows based on old Node-RED docker images (v1.1.3 and earlier) in combination with docker-compose.

 The problem scenario: